eklem1/MesonMagMapping/Fall_2022/README.md

 |                             |        **FG3x** | Static fluxgate #3, 3 axis readings                                                                                  | $\mu T$                 |

 ## Offsets
-For offset explaination see (file on Plone)
+For offset explaination see [Meson Hall Mapping Fall 2022 Set up](https://ucn.triumf.ca/edm/magnetic-shielding/guiding-fields/field-mapping-fall-2022/mapping%20fall%202022%20-1.pdf/view)
  - the offset for y and z are incorrect in the original files, so new files were made, marked with \_cor in the file title with the corrected offsets.

+# Other folders
+PhotosSept23/ - Photos from the data taking process

+SlicedPlots/ - holds png versions of both 2D and 3D slices of all data